decidables/decidables/sites/detectable/src/signal.md

 :::ui

-Push the :ui[Run] button to display the signal.
-Push the :ui[Pause] button to temporarily freeze the display.
-Or push the :ui[Reset] button to reinitialize the demo with a new direction of motion.
+Push the :button[Run] button to display the signal.
+Push the :button[Pause] button to temporarily freeze the display.
+Or push the :button[Reset] button to reinitialize the demo with a new direction of motion.

 :::